-Each of these causes for delay can vary significantly and in all instances, a payout won’t be made until the insurer is certain the policy is valid and a claim should proceed.
+Each of these causes for delay can vary significantly and in all instances, a payout won’t be made until the insurer is certain the policy is valid.

 When a life insurance payout will be refused

-It has already been identified that life insurance payout rates are significantly higher than most believe, however, it’s inevitable that there’ll be times when a payout is declined.
+It has already been identified that payout rates are significantly higher than most believe, however, it’s inevitable that there’ll be times when they’re declined.

-17% of people believed this was due to insurance companies ‘avoiding paying out’.
+17% of people believed unsuccessful claims were due to insurance companies ‘avoiding paying out’.

-In fact, the three main reasons life insurance payouts are refused include:
+In reality, the three main reasons life insurance payouts are refused include: